jatinhabibkar/whatsapp_message_automation/README.md

 * Using selenium and gcp api we can fetch data and format large number of user specific messages and forward them at a given point of time

+* This kind of messaging System increase the company sales by 30%

 ## System Design of the project
 ![System Design](./image/systemDesign.png)